 1. Focus on Quality Content

-If you focus on writing quality, SEO-friendly, and plagiarism-free content, Google will automatically rank that content higher on Google search results.
-Avoid using AI content writing tools so you can protect your content against copying.
+If you focus on writing quality, SEO-friendly, and plagiarism-free content, Google will automatically rank that content higher in Google search results.
+Avoid using AI content writing tools to protect your content from being copied.

 Nevertheless, it ensures that users receive relevant, up-to-date information rather than outdated details by checking for up-to-date, fresh content.
-You can ensure that you’re providing your audience with high-quality content by writing excellent original content hiring writers who are knowledgeable in the field, and regularly updating old content.
-The content of your page is more important than the optimization if it’s not useful to searchers.
+You can ensure that you’re providing your audience with high-quality content by writing excellent original content, hiring writers who are knowledgeable in the field, and regularly updating old content.
+The content of your page is more critical than the optimization if it’s not valuable for searchers.

 2. Page Load Speed

-There are two types of page speed: page speed, which measures how fast the content on a particular page appears.
+There are two types of page speed: page speed, which measures how quickly the content on a particular page appears, and load speed, which measures how quickly the content on a specific page loads.
 There is also the ‘time to first byte’, which measures how long it takes to receive the first byte of data from the server, and ‘site speed’, which measures the speed of just a sample of page views on the entire website.

-It is also important to consider bounce rate when ranking on Google when your page takes longer than 3 seconds to load.
-Google’s PageSpeed Insights lets you monitor your site’s speed, and it offers suggestions for improving it.
+It is also essential to consider the bounce rate when ranking on Google, especially if your page takes longer than 3 seconds to load.
+Google’s PageSpeed Insights allows you to monitor your site’s speed and provides suggestions for improving it.
 Last but not least, make sure your website loads within 2-3 seconds across all mobile devices and platforms.

 3. User Experience

 Click-through rate, bounce rate, and dwell time are some of the most important Google ranking factors you must consider.
-RankBrain is Google’s artificial intelligence signal that helps the search engine rank web pages crawl quickly & more effectively.
+RankBrain is Google’s artificial intelligence signal that helps the search engine rank web pages, crawl more quickly and effectively.
 If users visit your site and don’t like it, he/she will leave the site.

 As a result, Google will think it’s irrelevant to the users’ needs.
-Hence, it might become more and more challenging to rank your site higher in search results if enough people do this.
+Hence, it may become increasingly challenging to rank your site higher in search results if enough people do this.

 4. Website Structure

-The algorithm of Google is highly advanced to measure and detect the quality of your website structure.
-With this in mind, you need to focus on creating a seamless user experience (UX) and strong website structure for your visitors.
+Google’s algorithm is highly advanced in measuring and detecting the quality of your website’s structure.
+With this in mind, focus on creating a seamless user experience (UX) and a robust website structure that enhances your visitors’ experience.

 If you were to walk through your website, you would need to think about whether it would be easy for a new visitor to find all the information or products they need.

 Does your site make it easy for them to get in touch, locate a specific page, or view your knowledge base or blog?
-Your website needs to be redesigned to make it more structured and offer better user experiences if you answered “no” to any of these questions.
+Your website needs to be redesigned to be more structured and offer a better user experience if you answered “no” to any of these questions.

 There is a good chance that your online content has links pointing to it, which can be anything from Google Maps, partner sites, or profiles in online media to a link in your bio on social media.
 We understand that all backlinks are not equal.